d71chang/-stat133-hws-fall17/post01/post01-deborah-chang.md

 Motivation
 ----------

 So what exactly is faceting?
 According to a Harvard tutorial (referenced below), “faceting is a ggplot2 parlance for small multiples: the idea is to create separate graphs for subsets of data.”
 Similarly, if I want to compare the effect of salaries of people to their health and well-being, I could split up the categorical variable of people into different age groups.
 A categorical variable is qualitative information about an observation i.e. gender, level, hometown, etc. Often, these variables could be classified into factors, which are used to handle categorical data.
 Then, I could graph each age group in its own visual and have multiple graphs lined up together.
 I could now better visualize what’s going on for each age group.
 For example, if I created scatterplots, there would be less results to weave through and better views of certain patterns and relationships within and among age groups in relation to salaries.
 Faceting is a great tool to use for anyone.
 Here, I will show you a couple of features of the faceting function that I found useful.
-But first, I will take you through a quick short tutorial on how to use ggplot and faceting in general.
+But first, I will take you through a quick short tutorial on how to use ggplot and faceting in general using different datasets.

 Background
 ----------